apexad/homebridge-mysmartblinds-bridge/README.md

 ## Notes
 1. Use the 'MySmartBlinds' app to calibrate a blind if it is not opening perfectly straight
-2. If switching to `closeUp` it's best to Open all blinds first and then restart homebridge
+2. If switching to `closeUp` it's best to Open all blinds first and then restart Homebridge
 3. If you see duplicate blinds, make sure to delete any 'disconnected'/invalid blinds within the iOS/Android app. (see [#23](https://github.com/apexad/homebridge-mysmartblinds-bridge/issues/23#issuecomment-725165376))
 4. Polling Interval will be ignored if the (auth0) API [Rate Limit Policy](https://auth0.com/docs/policies/rate-limit-policy) is reached

 ## Configuration
 This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).
-To configure manually, add to the `platforms` section of homebridge's `config.json` after installing the plugin.
+To configure manually, add to the `platforms` section of Homebridge's `config.json` after installing the plugin.

 **Config:**
 ```json